jesperancinha/good-story/docs/good.story/GoodStory.md

 # Good Story by João Esperancinha TL;DR

-NOTE: The story at the bottom does not describe an actual occurrence, but it is inspired by personal events.
-All characters described can be metaphors to real people and real events.
-In spite of this being inspired by true events, the story itself is pure fiction.
+NOTE: The story at the bottom does not describe actual real events, but it is inspired by personal experiences.
+All characters described are fictional characters.
+The story itself is also pure fiction.

 ## Synopsis